 The developer or developer's engineer shall create and utilize a hydraulic model to demonstrate that the proposed infrastructure of the wastewater system is adequate and satisfies the performance criteria.
 Hydraulic modeling information shall be provided to the City/Town Engineer.

 2. Model Software

-The AgencyCity of Prescott currently uses the Aquanuity and Innovyze sewer modelingH2OMAP Sewer software, which is EPA-NET compatible.
-All modeling shall be compatible with the Agency'sCity of Prescott's software.
+The Agency currently uses the Aquanuity and Innovyze sewer modeling software, which is EPA-NET compatible.
+All modeling shall be compatible with the Agency's software.